Symbols#

 maybe_equals(other)

-Compare to another node.
+Compare to another symbol.

 reset_state(index)